luc-leonard/sound-visualizer/README.md

 ## Usage
-The application is relatively complex to deploy. if you juste want to have fun, you can go [here](https://sound-visualizer.projects.luc-leonard.fr/) to try it
+The application is relatively complex to deploy. if you juste want to have fun, you can go [here](https://sound-visualizer.projects.luc-leonard.fr/) to try it. -- UPLOAD IS CURRENTLY DISABLED --

 ### BACKEND